 The majority of modern web browsers are based on Chromium, which is an open source project by Google – most of the source code of Google Chrome is from Chromium – and anyone can make their own version of a Chromium browser.
 Opera, Brave, Vivaldi, Microsoft Edge – and of course Chrome – are all based on Chromium.
 Firefox is different: it has its own browser engine (and also a huge extension ecosystem).

 When considering which web browser to use its extension library can be a key player in the decision-making process.
 They allow users to extend and create a browser that fits specific needs.
 Typically, Chrome extensions (opens in new tab) work across all Chromium-based browsers, meaning they can all benefit from that massive ecosystem.

 Another difference between Firefox and the rest is that it is made by a non-profit organisation, Mozilla.
 This may be a consideration when choosing a browser.
-Firefox is also a popular choice with web designers and developers.
 Brave is made by a very "values-driven" company co-founded by one of the co-founders of Mozilla.
 Opera was bought out by a Chinese consortium in 2016, and became a public company in 2018.
 Vivaldi is made by a company founded by the co-founder and former CEO of Opera Software.